A young child sprays warm water onto a small toy frozen in ice inside a shallow bowl while a grown-up watches nearby.

 • 1 small plastic container, ice tray slot, sandwich container, or yogurt pot

-• 1 small toy that fits fully inside the container
+• A few small waterproof toys that fit inside the container

 • Water